Margaret H. Rollins School of Nursing - Academic & Administrative Policies

 The School of Nursing requires students to demonstrate competency and accountability in all written work.
 The following are expected for all written assignments throughout the curriculum:

 2. It is the student’s responsibility to proofread papers and to utilize resources such as the computer (grammar and spell check) and peers to ensure the accuracy of all written work.

 3. Papers that are submitted in an unacceptable form must be rewritten before being graded.

 4. Margaret H. Rollins School of Nursing at Beebe Healthcare utilizes APA format as the acceptable standard for formal papers.
-Resources for the appropriate use of APA format are available in the Library and Computer Lab.
+Resources for the appropriate use of APA format are available in the Library.

 5. Plagiarism is a serious offense.
 If it is determined that plagiarism is unintentional (failure to use quotation marks or improper citation of material taken from a source), the student will receive 0 points for the format grade section.
 If plagiarism is intentional (i.e., buying, stealing, borrowing a paper or web reference, or hiring someone else to write the paper), the student will receive a 0 grade for the paper and this may be a cause for dismissal from the program based on the Disciplinary Policy (adapted from Purdue University).

 6. All written work is mandatory and must be completed.
 Failure to complete the written work according to the criteria for the written assignment will result in an incomplete grade for the course.